cmkumar87/NUS-MOOC-Transacts-Corpus/README.md

 All rights reserved.

-For access and please raise a github issue or write to cmkumar087@gmail.com kanmy@comp.nus.edu.sg.
+For access and use please raise a github issue or write to cmkumar087@gmail.com kanmy@comp.nus.edu.sg.
 We will review your request and get back to you.